 The Managing Owner serves as the Fund's commodity pool operator, commodity trading advisor and managing owner.
 The Fund pays the Managing Owner a management fee, monthly in arrears, in an amount equal to 0.75% per annum of the daily NAV of the Fund (the "Management Fee").
 The Fund, for cash management purposes, invests in money market mutual funds and/or T-Bill ETFs that are managed by affiliates of the Managing Owner.
 The indirect portion of the management fee that the Fund incurs through such investments is in addition to the Management Fee paid to the Managing Owner.
-The Managing Owner has contractually agreed to waive indefinitely the fees that it receives in an amount equal to the indirect management fees that the Fund incurs through its investments in affiliated money market mutual funds and/or affiliated T-Bill ETFs.
-The Managing Owner may terminate this fee waiver on 60 days notice.
+The Managing Owner has contractually agreed to waive the fees that it receives in an amount equal to the indirect management fees that the Fund incurs through its investments in affiliated money market mutual funds and/or affiliated T-Bill ETFs indefinitely.

-The Managing Owner waived fees of \$40,496, \$42,832 and \$8,810 for the years ended December 31, 2018, 2017 and 2016, respectively.
+The Managing Owner waived fees of \$32,978 and \$4,790 for the years ended December 31, 2017 and 2016, respectively.
+The Managing Owner did not waive fees for the year ended December 31, 2015.